 But if you favor simplicity and ease of travel, an IC card is essential.
 With an IC card, you can explore much more freely, seamlessly switching between trains and buses, and even different railway companies.

 IC cards are also easy to refill.
-On occasion, you may reach the end of your journey only to find that you don’t have enough credit to exit the station.
+On occasion, you may reach the end of your journey, perhaps after an evening exploring Tokyo nightlife, only to find that you don’t have enough credit to exit the station.

 Don’t worry!
 There are always “fare-adjustment” machines in the vicinity of the ticket gates, where you can top up as needed.